 Deciphering The Indian Number Plate

-- The first two letters on a number plate (DL, KL, HR, MH etc) denote the region or the state the vehicle is registered with.
-For a vehicle registered with Chhattisgarh RTO will bear the letters CG.
+- The first two letters on a number plate (DL, KL, HR, MH etc) denote the region or the state which the vehicle is registered with.
+A vehicle registered with Chhattisgarh RTO will bear the letters CG.

 - The following digits indicate the district in which the vehicle is registered.

 - The third part of the license plate is a set of numbers (typically four) which is unique to the vehicle.
-Vanity numbers, like 0001, 0786, 1111 are regaFrded as VIP numbers and can be bought at RTO auctions for a premium price.
+Vanity numbers, like 0001, 0786, and 1111 are regarded as VIP numbers and can be bought at RTO auctions for a premium price.

 - The last part of the license plate displays the international registration code for India IND.

 What Is HSRP (High-Security Registration Plate)?